Susurmi/discord-bot/README.md

 ## Overview

 I create this bot purely in my free time and for a small discord server.
-It currently doesn't support to be in multiple guilds!
+It currently doesn't support being multiple guilds!

 ### Features